What You Need To Know About Corn, GMOs, and Healthy Popcorn

 Genetically Modified Corn Products - GMOs

 Corn is in many of the food products that we eat including cereal, crackers, chips, snacks, popcorn and sweetened foods.
 There are dozens of corn derivatives that appear on food labels today.
 Corn production is cheap, making corn a cheap additive to packaged foods.
-Most of corn that is grown as a food additive is genetically modified or engineered in some way.
+Most of the corn that is grown as a food additive is genetically modified or engineered in some way.
 We all know that avoiding packaged foods by eating a whole-foods based diet is the healthiest option, but we aren't going to abide by this all the time.
 By doing a little reading, we can figure out how to enjoy the best of both worlds while avoiding GMOs.

 Copyright © 2018 Melis Ann